The Fluency Blind Spot: What Ofsted Sees That We're Missing

 The 2024 report identifies three specific weaknesses in current practice:

 Inappropriate assessment focus.
 Schools are using "national curriculum test and exam-style questions" as "the main, extremely limited, method of improving pupils' reading fluency and comprehension."
 This conflates assessment with instruction, asking pupils to demonstrate skills they haven't been taught.
+It also raises a deeper question about why comprehension questions don't build fluency in the first place.

 Insufficient practice opportunities.
 Even schools that "recognise the importance of reading fluently" fail to provide adequate practice.
 The report notes: "pupils do not always have sufficient practice to achieve this.
 In these schools, teachers over-use reading comprehension questions."